Recipe Overview

 - Grill or broil the chops.
 If the weather’s right, use your outdoor grill.
 The cooking time will be about the same.
 You can also broil the chops.

 - Roast the chops in the oven.
-If your chops are thick (one and a quarter inch), try roasting them in the oven.
+If your chops are thick (one and a quarter inch),it may be better to roast them in the oven.
 The recipe card has complete instructions.

 Marinated lamb chops are best eaten right away.
 If you have leftovers, refrigerate them for up to three days.
 Reheat gently in the microwave or heat briefly on the stove in a frying pan.